Brick corner cafe with diners seated outside

 • Recommended

 You might end up waiting a while in an alley for your morning cuppa, but trust us, it’s worth it.
 Plonked down one of Perth City’s hilly ways on Howard Street, this café serves specialty coffee that will surpass your wildest dreams.
 Twin Peaks and Smooth Operator beans are all systems go at this hip joint and you best be sure to try their oat mont blanc – a cold brew with a cap of oat cream and a dusting of orange zest and nutmeg – and pair it with a golden toastie, such as the Cuban with pickle mustard, ham, cheese and gherkins.
 As the name suggests, Howard’s Groove is indeed rather groovy, with its maroon colour scheme, polished concrete floors, soft globe light fixtures and timber fittings.
-It’s contemporary, but by no means frosty-feeling.

-Address: 22 Howard Street, Perth
+Address: 22 Howard St, Perth

 Emma Ruben